Palindromic k-Factorization in Pure Linear Time: Introduction

 \begin{theorem} There exists an online algorithm deciding, in $O(n)$ time independent of $k$, whether a length-$n$ input string over a general alphabet admits a palindromic $k$-factorization. \end{theorem}

 In addition, we show how to find a palindromic $k$-factorization explicitly within the linear time (but offline).
 The paper is organized as follows: after preliminaries on strings and palindromes, we give an $O(n\log n)$-algorithm for computing the even/odd palindromic length of a string in Section 2.
 The main section is Section~3 where a linear-time algorithm is described.
 We conclude with an algorithm finding an explicit $k$-factorization (Section~4).
+Asterisks $\mathbf{(*)}$ indicate that proofs or additional details can be found in Appendix.